AESALVA/AESALVA/README.md

 This repository is where I store personal projects and code samples, as well as some exercises and projects that I've developed as part of my programming training.

-If you have any questions or suggestions about any of my projects, do not hesitate to contact me through my email:  eduardo_salva@hotmail.com
+If you have any questions or suggestions, feel free to contact me.
+I love collaborating with other developers and learning from their experiences.

+Thank you for visiting!